-The fishing boat, its hull in serious need of paint, was still riding high in the water when it returned to harbour.
+"The fishing boat, its hull in serious need of paint, was still riding high in the water when it returned to harbour."

 What the line suggests: If the boat is riding high in the water, it means that it is empty or nearly empty and that they have caught nothing.
 The word still suggests that this is not the first time this has happened.
 When you add its hull in serious need of paint, you would probably be correct in guessing that the owner is down on his luck (in a difficult situation) and has neither the money nor the energy to paint his boat.
-You might even conclude that he is depressed (Introduction to reading comprehension, Academic English, p.33)
+You might even conclude that he is depressed.
+(Introduction to reading comprehension, Academic English, p.33)

-Writing offers three benefits.
-Firstly it helps us in understanding the structure of sentence-making; secondly, it makes us good reader and listener; finally, writing makes us a strong thinker.
-There are different forms of writing - writing for a newspaper, writing a letter, an invitation, a resume, etc. An invitation cannot be written like a letter; likewise, a resume cannot be written like an invitation.
-Thus, it is necessary to learn the skills required for different types of writing.
+Writing skills are needed for writing exams, making lesson plans, planning books and preparing lectures.
+Writing offers has three benefits.
+First, understanding the structure of sentence-making; second, it makes us good reader and listener; third, writing makes you a strong thinker.
+Anyone may need to write an article for a newspaper, or a letter to someone, or an invitation to a party, or a resume for a job.
+An invitation cannot be written like a letter; likewise, letter to a friend and letter to a relative are two types of writing.
+Thus, it becomes necessary to learn the skills required for different types of writing.